 The holders of ordinary A class shares are entitled to receive dividends as declared from time to time, and are entitled to one vote per share at meetings of the Company.
 The holders of ordinary B class shares are entitled to receive dividends as declared from time to time, but do not carry the right to vote.
+From time to time, under the constitution, the Directors may place shares into suspense, which precludes them from being eligible for a dividend.
 The Company's constitution requires that no individual shareholder acquires more than 15 percent of Class A shares.